 - Wash and chop the peppers, eggplant, onions and zucchini into slices.

-- In a pan, pour a little olive oil and start browning all the vegetables.
-Start cooking the peppers, then add the eggplant into the pan, then onions, then zucchini and finally the tomatoes into the pan.
+- In the Instant Pot, pour a little olive oil and start browning all the vegetables on the Sauté function.
+Start cooking the peppers, then add the eggplant into the pot, then onions, then zucchini and finally the tomatoes.

 - Add the herbs, garlic, olive oil, salt, and pepper.

-- Taste and season with more herbs and spices, if necessary.
+- Once the countdown is finished, taste and season with more herbs and spices, if necessary.

 - Serve immediately.